 By deciding what’s included and what’s not, you can focus on the right platforms.
 Some of the activities to consider include:

-SEO (search engine optimization) – Some senior marketers may not consider SEO or organic traffic a marketing activity, but it is a valuable tool when it comes to driving traffic and producing qualified leads.
+SEO (Search Engine Optimization) – Some senior marketers may not consider SEO or organic traffic a marketing activity, but it is a valuable tool when it comes to driving traffic and producing qualified leads.
+Check out some useful SEO reporting tools and a free checklist.

-Social Media – The people in your target market likely frequent platforms like Facebook, Instagram, Twitter and LinkedIn, and social is becoming a massive source of qualified prospects for many companies.
+Social Media – The people in your target market are likely to use social platforms like Facebook, Instagram, Twitter and LinkedIn, and social is becoming a massive source of qualified prospects for many companies.

-PPC (pay-per-click advertising) – This is often thought of as the gold standard when it comes to online marketing, since you only pay when someone clicks on your ad, and you can target based on tight demographics.
+PPC (Pay-Per-Click advertising) – This is often thought of as the gold standard when it comes to online marketing since you only pay when someone clicks on your ad, and you can target based on tight demographics.
+(Check out this PPC for eCommerce tracker to help with your campaigns)

-Email Campaigns (inbound marketing) – A 'pull' rather than 'push' type of strategy and emails continue to be a valuable way to market to people online.
+Email Campaigns (inbound marketing) – A 'pull' rather than 'push' type of strategy, email marketing continues to be a valuable way to market to people online.

 Digital Display (banner ads, online video etc.) – Modern banner ads are non-intrusive and targeted, and video is emerging as the marketing wave of the future.

-Content Creation including Website Pages and Blog Posts – It’s easy to neglect content creation when thinking of your marketing budget, but it’s a critical part of the overall picture.
+Content Creation (website pages and blogs) – It’s easy to neglect content creation when thinking of your marketing budget, but creating great content is a critical part of the overall picture.

-In order to optimize your digital marketing budget, the first step is knowing where your customers and prospects spend time online.
-This way, you can direct your resources in the appropriate places and maximize the return on your spending.
-The results of this kind of investigation often surprise marketers, as they might have assumptions as to where their ideal customer is active online.
+To optimize your budget, the first step is getting to know your customers better and understanding where they spend time online.
+This way, you can direct your resources to the appropriate places and maximize the return on your spending.
+The results of this kind of investigation often surprise marketers, as they might have assumptions as to where their ideal customer is active.

-For example, if your company puts a lot of the digital marketing budget into LinkedIn, only to learn that an inordinate percentage of your customers spend most of their time on Facebook, that's not an efficient use of marketing dollars.
+For example, if your company puts a lot of the digital marketing budget to leverage the power of LinkedIn, only to learn that most of your customers spend most of their time on Facebook, that's not an efficient use of marketing dollars.

-By using analytics and advanced metrics, your digital marketing team can track where your target audience spends its time, how long they stay, and what typically causes them to leave.
-Of course, to gather this information it's also necessary to create a persona of your ideal customer, so you know what you are looking for.
+By using analytics (like GA4) and advanced metrics, your marketing team can track where your target audience spends its time, how long they stay, and what causes them to leave.
+To gather this information it's necessary to create a persona of your ideal customer, so you know what you are looking for.

-If you have a digital marketing budget, then you should also have buyer personas to work with.
-However, if for some reason that hasn't happened, create detailed personas of your ideal customer or client that include age, gender, job title, income, family life, hobbies, interests and anything else that is relevant.
+If you have a budget, then you should also have personas to work with.
+However, if for some reason that hasn't happened, create detailed personas of your ideal customer or client that include age, gender, job title, income, family life, hobbies, interests, and anything else that's relevant.
+Here's a buyer persona template to help you.

 Digital marketing can be a fickle activity, and what works for one marketer may not always work for another.